ropensci/roweb3/content/blog/2021-02-02-ropensci-community-calls/index.md

 It’s best to keep the topic focused rather than trying to cover too much.
 Recently I've experimented with crowdsourcing ideas in a transparent way via [GitHub](https://github.com/ropensci-org/community-calls/issues).
 This has resulted in some rich public discussions that help focus and prioritize topics.
-(If you find this useful and adapt this approach for your own needs we'd love an rOpenSci shoutout!)

 {{< figure src = "commcalls-topics-gh-shadow.png" class = "center" width = "500" caption = "Excerpt of [suggested community call topics on GitHub](https://github.com/ropensci-org/community-calls/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), labelled according to their status: 0/idea; 1/approved; 2/working on it; 3/completed" alt = "Excerpt of [suggested community call topics on GitHub](https://github.com/ropensci-org/community-calls/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), labelled according to their status: 0/idea; 1/approved; 2/working on it; 3/completed" >}}